mnmohsen/personalwebsite/_projects/demo-project/index.md

 - a Smalley retaining ring for axial pin retention
 - two bolts connecting the bracket to the interface ring

+The tubular welded end-fitting concept and supporting weld calculations were developed by another Structures team member and incorporated into the current strut assembly.

 ### Retaining-Ring Development

 The initial clevis-pin retention concept used conventional C-clips.
 Although compact, the C-clips provided limited engagement with the pin groove and were not a robust choice for a vibration-sensitive rocket structure.